issalab/mkturk/public/mkturk/readme.md

 **AutomatorFilePath:** File path to params for the automator curriculum.

-**BackgroundColor2D:** specify the background color in hex (eg, #FFFFFF for white or #000000 for black).
+**BackgroundColor2D (optional):** specify the background color in hex (eg, #FFFFFF for white or #000000 for black).
 Not required in param file.
 If not provided, defaults to gray screen background (#7F7F7F)

+BQSaveDisplayTimes (optional): default is to save displaytimes to BigQuery.
+If <=0, then displaytimes not saved.

+BQSaveEye (optional): default is to save eye trace to BiqQuery.
+If <=0, then eye not saved

+BQSaveTouch (optional): default is to save touch trace to BigQuery.
+If <=0, then touch not saved

 **CalibrateEye:** If >0, will calibrate for TASK.CalibrateEye number of trials for train.
 After training, saves calibration in firestore collection "eyecalibrations" and then exits.
 Requires ENV.Eye.TrackEye>0.